GEO-Protocol/specs-protocol/transactions/transactions.md

 1. to describe [guaranteed double spending impossibility](https://github.com/GEO-Project/specs-protocol/blob/master/transactions/transactions.md#double-spending-prevention), and distributed locks mechanics;
 1. to describe the [cryptographic primitives used](https://github.com/GEO-Project/specs-protocol/blob/master/transactions/transactions.md#cryptographic-primitives) and the provide motivation for including each of them into the protocol;
 1. to describe the method of mathematical and cryptographic confirmation of operations (consensus checking);
-1. to prodive mathematical confirmation of the impossibility (or extreme complexity) of the operations compromising;
+1. to prodive mathematical confirmation of the impossibility (or extreme complexity) of the operations compromising [todo];
 1. to provide a list of possible edge cases and to describe the ways to avoid/resovle them, as well as possible outcomes of operations.

-# Source conditions and requirements
+# Source Conditions and Requirements
-This section lists the functional and design requirements for the proposed algorithm — the metrics, that were used to analyze all found and potentially applicable solutions for their applicability in the final protocol.
+This section lists the functional and design requirements for the proposed algorithm — the metrics, that were used to analyze all found and potentially applicable solutions for their applicability in to the final protocol.

 **1. Requirements for cryptographic primitives:**
   1. _Quantum-resistant cryptography._